mnowlin/poli405/syllabus.md

 * Develop an understanding of the process of policymaking in the U.S. and the utilization of information within that process.

-* Develop an understanding of the lastest research in Political Science and public policy on information use in the policymaking process.
+* Develop an understanding of the latest research in Political Science and public policy on information use in the policymaking process.

 * Develop a research project that draws on the skills you have developed in your Political Science courses.